 100th Anniversary of The Great War Project

-To commemorate the 100th Anniversary of the start of The Great War the Cameron Association intends to place a standard pattern granite bench in The Field of Honour section at Brookside Cemetery, Wpg, MB.
+To commemorate the 100th Anniversary of the start of The Great War the Cameron Association intended to place a standard pattern granite bench in The Field of Honour section at Brookside Cemetery, Wpg, MB.
 This plan has had to change for a number of reasons beyond our control.
 The plan is now for the same style of bench to be sited in Vimy Ridge Park, Wpg.
 The park is across the street from the Cameron regimental Kirk, 1st Presbyterian.